 Business Interruption Insurance

-The personal assets of private companies' directors and officers are at risk from suits by a variety of entities: customers and clients, shareholders, competitors or suppliers, and government agencies.
-But the greatest number of suits against directors and officers are employment-related lawsuits brought by employees of the company.
-Directors and Officers Insurance is frequently bundled in a package with Employment Practices Liability Insurance (EPLI).
-Learn more about our D&O policies.
+The personal assets of private companies' directors and officers are at risk from lawsuits by a variety of entities, including customers and clients, shareholders, competitors or suppliers, and government agencies.
+But most lawsuits against directors and officers are management related and brought by employees of the company.
+Directors and Officers Insurance, also known as D&O Insurance, can address these lawsuits and is frequently bundled with Employment Practices Liability Insurance (EPLI).

 Commercial Auto Insurance